What Happens When a Church’s First Email Gets It Wrong

 • Overload them with information.
 A welcome packet with 12 paragraphs and 8 links is overwhelming.
 Pick one thing per email and keep it simple.

 • Forget the unsubscribe button.
 This is both a trust issue and a legal one.
-Always include a way to opt out.
+Always include an opt-out option.
 The fact that someone opts out is useful information, not a failure.

 • Write for the congregation, not the guest.
 If your email includes announcements about the building fund or choir retreat, you’ve sent the wrong email.
 First-time guests don’t care about your internal updates.